Caseyzhang1/Lab3/Lab3.md

 # Q2: What you can tell from looking at a violin plot?
 What you cannot tell?
 What inferences you can make based on the two violin plots?

-The violin gives us a visual of the composite of the Rosenberg Self-Esteem and the I can not tell you what individual data points constitute the composite variable.
-Inferences:
+The violin plot gives us a visual of the Rosenberg Self-Esteem (RSE plot) and the Satisfaction With Life (SWL plot) frequency distributions, mode(s), and ranges.
+It can not tell you what individual data points constitute the distribution, the mean, median, standard deviation, standard error, and the number of participants included in the distribution.
+The inferences we can make about these two plots are that for the RSE plot, male have two peaks and females have one.
+This suggests that the two most frequently occurring self-esteem level for males tend to be higher than that of females, concentrating at the two points.
+For the SWL plot, they have very similar distributions, therefore a similar number of women and men have each level of life satisfaction.